SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 What's the residential ready-mix delivery minimum?

-Most Chicago-suburb suppliers — Ozinga, Prairie, Vulcan — set residential delivery minimums between 1 and 3 cubic yards.
-Below the minimum, expect a short-load fee of $40-60 per yard under the threshold (NRMCA CIP 31).
-The calculator flags the warning when the practical-order amount falls below 3 yd³, which is a conservative ceiling that catches most supplier policies.
-Always confirm the dispatcher's minimum and short-load policy before placing the order — fees vary by supplier and by season.
+1 to 3 cubic yards is typical for Chicago-suburb suppliers.
+Below the minimum, expect a short-load fee of $40-$60 per yard under the threshold.
+Which suppliers in the Chicago suburbs: Ozinga, Prairie, Vulcan — each sets their own minimum.
+The industry baseline for short-load fees: Roughly $40-$60 per yard under threshold.
+The calculator flags a warning when the practical order falls below 3 yd³, which is the conservative ceiling that catches most supplier policies.
+What to do first: Call the dispatcher before placing the order.
+Minimums and short-load fees vary by supplier and by season — confirm both.

 Why does the practical order round up to a quarter-yard?

-Most Chicago-suburb residential dispatchers honor quarter-yard increments even though internal truck dispatch is half-yard.
-Ordering 1.48 yd³ from a quarter-yard supplier returns a 1.75 yd³ ticket; the same call to a strict half-yard dispatcher returns 2.0 yd³.
-SiteworkMath rounds to the next quarter to match the more common Chicago-area practice — if your supplier only takes half-yard, bump the practical up one more step.
+Because most Chicago-suburb residential dispatchers honor quarter-yard increments at the customer counter, even though their internal truck dispatch is half-yard.
+The quarter-yard supplier path: A 1.48 yd³ order returns a 1.75 yd³ ticket.
+The strict half-yard path: The same call returns 2.0 yd³.
+Why round to a quarter by default: It matches the more common Chicago-area practice and gets you a tighter cushion.
+If your supplier only takes half-yard, bump the practical order up one more step at the dispatcher's request.

 Should I add waste to the calculation when ordering bagged concrete?

-Yes, but at the bag-count layer, not at the cubic-yard layer.
-The calculator shows bag counts derived from the exact yardage (not the practical, which already includes the ready-mix cushion).
-For bagged work, buy bags for the exact yardage and add one or two by hand if the subgrade looks dicey or you're working solo and might mis-measure.
-Double-cushioning at both layers — adding 5% to cubic yards AND ceiling the bag count — over-buys by 10-15% and leaves bags hardening in the garage.
+Yes, but at the bag-count layer — not at the cubic-yard layer.
+What the calculator already does: Bag counts are derived from the exact yardage.
+The practical-order cushion (5%) is for the ready-mix path only.
+What to do for bagged work: Buy bags for the exact yardage.
+Add one or two by hand if the subgrade looks dicey or you're working solo and might mis-measure.
+What NOT to do: Double-cushion — adding 5% to cubic yards AND ceiling the bag count — which over-buys by 10-15% and leaves bags hardening in the garage.

 Does this calculator handle structural rebar or PSI specs?